linode/docs/docs/guides/development/two-scopes-of-exception-handling/index.md

 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 ---

 Exception handling, or error handling, is an aspect of programming that is often misunderstood and improperly implemented.
 This guide aims to provide you with the necessary knowledge to become proficient in handling exceptions in popular programming languages such as C#, JavaScript, Python, Rust, and SQL.
-The goal is to enable you to write precise code.

 ## What Does Exception-Handling Mean?